GitAtom-PDX/GitAtom/README.md

 Create an ssh key.
 Configure remote server settings using `.ssh/config` (not necessary unless working with multiple ssh keys - see Troubleshooting)

-###### This is not user-friendly, can we change how this works?
-To change blog appearance, add a CSS file to the `gitatom/main_templates` directory.
-To choose which template to use, specify the file name in the 'stylesheet' reference in `gitatom/post_templates/default_jinja.html`.
-To use a different Jinja template, add the new template as an HTML file to the `gitatom/post_templates` directory.

 ### Initialization